 - Each server configured with:

-- NFS Shared storage - each hypervisor is configured with NFS shared storage.
+- NFS Shared storage: Each hypervisor is configured with NFS shared storage.
 Refer to How to Configure NFS Shared Storage with Platform9 to ensure appropriate NFS configuration.

 - Outbound HTTPS (port 443) access (to communicate with Platform9 configuration plane).

 The following VLAN sub-interfaces on the physical interface/bond: